awsdocs/aws-blockchain-templates-developer-guide/doc_source/blockchain-template-getting-started-prerequisites.md

 ## Create an IAM Role for Amazon ECS and an EC2 Instance Profile<a name="blockchain-templates-iam-roles"></a>

-When you use the AWS Blockchain Template for Ethereum in this template, you specify an IAM role for Amazon ECS and an EC2 instance profile\.
+When you use this template, you specify an IAM role for Amazon ECS and an EC2 instance profile\.
 The permissions policies attached to these roles allow the AWS resources and instances in your cluster interact with other AWS resources\.
 For more information, see [IAM Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *IAM User Guide*\.
 You set up the IAM role for Amazon ECS and the EC2 instance profile using the IAM console \([https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\)\.

 **To create the IAM role for Amazon ECS**